asiaellis5/algorithmic-complexity/README.md

 # Algorithmic-Complexity

 Timing different algorithms, seeing how they interact with memory and using it to make them faster.
-Timing function written in JavaScript to time how effiecient different algorithms are, including those built in to JavaScript and ones I have written myself using different techniques and data structures.
+Timing function written in JavaScript to time how efficient different algorithms are, including those built in to JavaScript and ones I have written myself using different techniques and data structures.

 The graphs demonstrating the algorithms complexity are created using Chart.js and demonstrate how the algorithms perform when given different input sizes.